cghiaus/var_cond/README.md

 ## Research questions

-We try to answer the reseach questions :
+We try to answer the research questions :

 1. Does the conductivity variation with temperature influences significantly the results as compared with the use of a constant value?

-2. If the answer is yes, how can we integrate effectivelly the this variation in models.
+2. If the answer is yes, how can we integrate effectively this variation in models.

 ## References